 Big green caterpillars feasting on tomato and pepper plants are usually tomato hornworms or tobacco hornworms.
 You can remove them by hand or with tongs, and feed them to chickens or leave them out (away from your garden) for the birds.

-Knowing your gardening zone is crucial as it provides information on the climate of your region.
+Knowing your USDA hardiness zone is essential as it provides information on the climate of your region.
 It will help you choose plants that will thrive and determine the best planting times.